JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 ## Project Plan
-* **Data Collection and setup**: The dataset was downloaded from Kaggle and saved as csv file into the 'raw' data folder.
+* **Data Collection and setup**: The dataset was downloaded from Kaggle and saved as a csv file into the 'raw' data folder.
 * **Initial Data Review and Cleaning**: The data was reviewed for duplicates, missing values, and incorrect datatypes.
 Any necessary cleaning was completed before analysis began.
 * **Exploratory Data Analysis and Visualisation**: Visualisation techniques (such as boxplots, scatter plots, bar charts, line plots, and violin plots) have been used to explore the data.
 Chart types were selected based on what best suited the data being compared and the hypotheses being tested.